Port Canaveral Shuttle Transport options

 - Cruise Line Buses – Operated by the cruise lines and their partners

-- Shared Shuttle Van Services – Operated by 3rd-party commercial companies
+- Shared Shuttle Van Services – Operated by 3rd-party commercial companies.
+You share a van or bus with other passengers.

-- Private Shuttle Van Services – Operated by 3rd-party commercial companies
+- Private Shuttle Van Services – Operated by 3rd-party commercial companies.
+You van/bus ride is private for your party only.

-- Private Limousine/sedan/taxi Services – Operated by 3rd-party commercial companies
+- Private Limousine/sedan/taxi Services – Operated by 3rd-party commercial companies.
+Private rides.

 - Uber or Lyft – UberSelect pickup is on level 1 at the Express Pickup Tunnel next to the rental car counters.
 Lyft and Lyft Plus, UberX and UberXL pickup is curbside on level 2 Arrivals near baggage claim.

-- Value-add Service Companies – Acting as agents for local transportation operators, these companies can book any type of transport for you needs.
+- Value-add Service Companies – Acting as agents for local transportation operators and hotels, these companies can book any type of transport for you needs.
 They do not own the vehicles or employ drivers.

 - Hotel Shuttle Services– Fly, Snooze & Cruise Packages operated by hotels and their partners.
 The port hotels outsource to 3rd-party shuttle services such as Cocoa Beach Shuttle, 888-transportation, etc. I discuss hotel shuttles in a different section – Hotel Information here.